Jithinsreenilayam/UAE-property-market--analysis/Real_Estate Project/docs/business_insights.md

 ---

-## Insight 5 — Abu Dhabi Is the UAE's Value Market
+## Abu Dhabi Is the UAE's Value Market

 **Finding:**
 Abu Dhabi dominates the best-value areas by price per bedroom.